plan2net/sierrha/README.md

 ###ISO_639-1### | current language as two letter ISO code (ISO 639-1)
 ###IETF_BCP47### | current language as IETF language tag (IETF BCP 47, RFC 5646/4646/3066/1766) aka "hreflang"

+## Caching

+Error pages are cached in TYPO3's page cache.
+For TYPO3 pages (not external URLs), the cache is automatically invalidated when page content changes.

 ## Changelog

+* 0.4.3 TYPO3 CMS 13 and PHP 8.2 compatible release
 * 0.4.2 PHP 8.1 compatible release
 * 0.4.1 Prevent exception when language not available from request
 * 0.4.0